rschristopher/rschristopher.github.io/src/criticisms/toxic-maxis.md

  let alone that there exists a universal truth.

-Holding onto Bitcoin as if it is salvation, will lead one astray -- an attachment onto this world that is not self-justifying.
+Holding onto Bitcoin as if it is salvation, this will lead one astray -- an attachment onto this world that will bring only suffering.
-It would lead you into the same postmodern relativism of our existing secular culture.
+It would lead you into the same postmodern relativism of our existing secular culture
+ (which birthed fiat).
 It would lead inevitably to nihilism.

-There is a way out of this nihilism, and -- interestingly enough -- it is found in the unspoken presuppositions from which we first asked: is Bitcoin true?
+There is a way out of this inevitable nihilism, and -- interestingly enough -- it is found in the unspoken presuppositions from which we first asked: is Bitcoin true?